vleon1/xargparse/README.rst

 # Addon Tests:
 # * Inherit twice from two classes with different orders, output strings should differ
 # * Make sure we see Set and see Description
+# * Defaults when unset should work
+# * Subparser with unset optional arg